 - Bond for a rental property.
 This will be equivalent to approximately 1 months rent.
 Rent will depend largely on where you are living and how big your family is, but this bond will also probably be more than $2000.

-The list of expense above could increase your families living costs by at least $30,000 per year with legal fees and move costs of potentially $15,000 or more.
+The list of expenses above could increase your family living costs by at least $30,000 per year with legal fees and move costs of potentially $15,000 or more.
 Where this money will come from must be planned for.
 This means the most important thing you can do before you separate is a detailed family budget.
-This will not only help you work through what child or spousal support might look like, it will also help you work through how much rent you can afford to pay while you get back on your feet and what you both do to increase the cashflow coming into your household.
+This will not only help you work through what child or spousal support might look like, it will also help you work through how much rent you can afford to pay while you get back on your feet and what you both do to increase the cash flow coming into your household.

-Cathryn is a Financial Adviser and Partner at Minchin Moore Private Wealth Advisers in Sydney.
-She has grown her practice by helping women manage their finances through and in the aftermath of separation and divorce.
+Cathryn is a Financial Advisor and Partner at Minchin Moore Private Wealth Advisers in Sydney.
+She has grown her practise by helping women manage their finances through and in the aftermath of separation and divorce.
 In 2019 she was named by Financial Standard as one of Australia’s top 50, most influential advisers and has previously sat on ASICs Financial Advisers Consultative Committee.